Get the Flash Player to see this player.

 I hope you enjoy my version of this beautiful work.
 Comments and feedback welcome.

-You may download the score of In C, made available by the composer under a Creative Commons Share-Alike license.
-Especially if you are unfamiliar with "minimalist" music, I recommend you download and study the score and performance instructions to maximize your enjoyment of the realization.
+You may preview and purchase the score for In C from Mr. Riley's publisher, Associated Music Publishers, Inc. Especially if you are unfamiliar with "minimalist" music, I recommend you purchase and study the score and performance instructions to maximize your enjoyment of the realization.

 (Flash player image: MIDI sequence of the entire realization in Sonar track view.)